-The share capital of the Company as at December 31, 2016 amounted to AZN 726,147 thousand (2015: AZN 726,147 thousand) consisting of 363,074 thousand shares with par value of AZN 2 each (2015: 363,074 thousand shares with par value of AZN 2 each).
-Please also refer to note 35.
+The share capital of the Company as at December 31, 2016 amounted to AZN 726,147 thousand ordinary shares with par value of AZN 2 each.

 24. GOVERNMENT INVESTMENTS

 In order to improve and enhance the operations and the infrastructure of the Group, the Government has allocated subsidies to the Group under the several government programs.